milgner/active_activity/README.md

 Similar to Sidekiq, Que and other ActiveJob backends, you'll need to start a process which is responsible for picking up und starting active activities.

+Execute `rake active_activity:run` to start the process.
+This is only necessary in `production` mode, though: in `development` mode, starting the server will also start a Thread with an activity runner.

 Redis configuration will be taken from `REDIS_URL` or can be specified in a configuration block.

 ```ruby